jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 This is the recipe for building misguided boys who will grow into broken men.
 These broken men often end up doing something that lands them in serious trouble with the law.

-Consider these stats about the children from fatherless homes, collected by [Paternita.info](http://www.paternita.info/america/fatherless-america.pdf){: target="_blank"}\:
+Consider these stats about the children from fatherless homes, collected by [Paternita.info](http://www.paternita.info/america/fatherless-america.pdf){: target="_blank"}:

 * 54% more likely to be poorer than his father
 * 60% are rapists